DevGrow/devgrow.github.io/_posts/2010-05-18-slidernav.markdown

 ## Download

-You can download the [full source](http://devgrow.com/slidernav-jquery-plugin/slidernav.js), [minified version](http://devgrow.com/slidernav-jquery-plugin/slidernav-min.js), [css file](http://devgrow.com/slidernav-jquery-plugin/slidernav.css), or [view the example online](http://devgrow.com/slidernav-jquery-plugin).
+You can download and view the code at [Github](https://github.com/DevGrow/SliderNav) or [view the example online](http://devgrow.com/slidernav-jquery-plugin).

 <div class="download">
-  <a href="http://devgrow.com/slidernav-jquery-plugin/slidernav.zip" class="button primary">Download</a>
+  <a href="https://github.com/DevGrow/SliderNav" class="button primary">Source</a>
-  <a href="http://devgrow.com/slidernav-jquery-plugin" class="button secondary">Preview</a>
+  <a href="http://demos.devgrow.com/slidernav-jquery-plugin" class="button secondary">Preview</a>
 </div>